Wusixuan803/myFinal/README.md

 2.  **Login:** If you already have an account, enter your username on the login screen and click "Login".
 3.  **Main View (Logged In):**
     * **Header:** Shows the application title and your username (with an "Admin" badge if logged in as 'admin').
     * **Controls:** Contains the "Logout" button.
-If logged in as 'admin', an "Admin Panel" button appears (though the panel itself is not implemented).
+If logged in as 'admin', an "Admin Panel" button appears.
     * **Dashboard:** Displays your assignment statistics.
     * **Filters & Sorting:** Click this section to expand options.
 You can filter by status, subject, search by keyword, and change the sorting order.
 The list updates automatically.
     * **Assignment List:** Shows your assignments based on current filters and sorting.
         * **Checkbox:** Toggle completion status.
         * **Pencil Icon:** Opens the edit form for that assignment.
         * **Trash Icon:** Deletes the assignment after confirmation.
+    * **Adding Assignments:** Scroll to the bottom of the assignment list to find the "Add New Assignment" button.
+Click it to expand the form, fill in the details, and click "Add Assignment".
     * **Edit Form:** Modify assignment details.
 Admins can also add new subjects directly from this form.
 Click "Save Changes" or "Cancel".
-    * **(Missing Feature):** There is currently no UI button/form to add a new assignment.
+4.  **Admin Panel:** If logged in as 'admin', you can access the Admin Panel which includes tabs for viewing all users' assignments, managing subjects, and viewing system-wide statistics.
-4.  **Logout:** Click the "Logout" button in the controls section.
+5.  **Logout:** Click the "Logout" button in the controls section.

 ## Admin User

 * A predefined user with administrative privileges is **`admin`**.
 * Log in with the username `admin` to gain access to admin features.
-* Currently, the main visible admin feature is the ability to add new subjects via the inline "Add new subject" input within the Edit Assignment form.
-* Backend routes for viewing all data and managing subjects/users exist but lack a dedicated frontend UI (`AdminPanel.jsx` is missing).
+* The Admin Panel provides three tabs:
+  * **All Assignments**: View and manage assignments from all users
+  * **Subject Management**: Add and delete subjects
+  * **System Stats**: View system-wide statistics including user counts and assignment completion rates

 ## Assets and Licensing